 IAMSE Educational Scholarship Grant

-The International Association of Medical Science Educators (IAMSE) wishes to encourage and support scholarship in medical science education and will provide a research grant each year for up to $3000.
+The International Association of Medical Science Educators (IAMSE) wishes to encourage and support scholarship in medical science education and will fund multiple research grants this year for up to $5000 each.

 Preference will be given to new projects.
 Funding is for a 2-year period.
 Mid-year progress reports will be submitted to the IAMSE Educational Scholarship Committee.
-The results of funded projects will be presented at an IAMSE meeting.
-Any publications resulting from IAMSE-funded research have to be acknowledged on the publication.
+The Principal Investigator (PI) of each funded project will be awarded an additional $1,500 travel award to present the results of their grant research at a future IAMSE meeting.
+Any scholarship (e.g., publications, posters) resulting from IAMSE-funded research must acknowledge the IAMSE Educational Scholarship grant on the work.
 If the research project involves human subjects, a letter of approval from the host Institutional Review Board stating that the project is approved or that approval was not necessary will be required prior to disbursement of funds.

 IAMSE members are eligible to submit a grant proposal.
 Members may submit only one proposal per year and may not be an author on any other grants currently receiving IAMSE funding.
-PI’s who have received IAMSE funding are not eligible to apply in subsequent years.
+PIs who have received IAMSE grant funding are not eligible to apply in subsequent years.

 Application Format and Submission Process:

-1. Applications are to be submitted via email, in duplicate, to the International Association of Medical Science Educators (IAMSE) (email@example.com) and to the Educational Scholarship Committee (firstname.lastname@example.org) by January 15, 2017.
+1. Applications are to be submitted via the online submission form to the International Association of Medical Science Educators (IAMSE).

 2. Cover page to include: